Bankruptcy & Student Loans

 In 2005, Congress added private student loans to the list of debts that cannot be discharged.

-In most bankruptcy cases, lawyers don’t even attempt to have student loans discharged.
-Instead, they focus on their clients’ other debts such as credit card debt.
+In most bankruptcy cases, consumers don’t even attempt to have student loans discharged.
+Instead, their lawyers focus on other issues such as credit card debt.

 Some evidence shows that privately held student loans are more likely to be discharged, though it’s still rare.
 It’s estimated that of private student loan holders filing for bankruptcy, less than 1 percent seek to clear these loans.
 Of those who do, less than half are successful.